 At the beginning of the Meiji Period (1868–1912), western music was introduced to Japan.
 Michio Miyagi (1894–1956), a blind composer, innovator, and performer, is considered to have been the first Japanese composer to combine western music and traditional koto music.

-Miyagi is largely regarded as being responsible for keeping the koto alive when traditional Japanese arts were being forgotten and replaced by Westernization.
+Miyagi is largely regarded as being responsible for keeping it alive when traditional Japanese arts were being forgotten and replaced by Westernization.

 He wrote over 300 new works for the instrument before his death in a train accident at the age of 62.